 top of page

-The Vallejo Center for the Arts is proud to present “Bill Broder: Lost and Found,” a compelling solo exhibition showcasing the expressive and wide-ranging work of five decades of California artist Bill Broder.
+The Vallejo Center for the Arts presented “Bill Broder: Lost and Found,” a compelling solo exhibition showcasing the expressive and wide-ranging work of five decades of California artist Bill Broder.

-With the encouragement of his father, Broder began oil painting as a child and later honed his skills at the San Francisco Art Institute.
-There he was mentored by the legendary Richard Diebenkorn, who encouraged his exploration across a variety of media and subjects.
-Spanning decades, Broder’s body of work represents a powerful journey through transitional art, expressed through a rich array of media: oil, charcoal, pastel, and mixed materials.
-His paintings reflect a deep and personal exploration of life’s experiences, filled with emotion, memory, and transformation.
-From bold abstracts to introspective figures, Broder’s evolving style is both masterful and deeply human.
+With the encouragement of my father, I began oil painting as a child and later honed my skills at the San Francisco Art Institute.
+There I was mentored by the legendary Richard Diebenkorn, who encouraged my exploration across a variety of media and subjects.
+Spanning decades, my body of work represents a powerful journey through transitional art, expressed through a rich array of media: oil, charcoal, pastel, and mixed materials.
+My paintings reflect a deep and personal exploration of life’s experiences, filled with emotion, memory, and transformation.
+From bold abstracts to introspective figures, my evolving style is deeply human.

 bottom of page